-AutoStick® - If Equipped
+AutoStick®

-- When using the AutoStick® shift control, select the highest gear that allows for adequate performance and avoids frequent downshifts.
+• When using the AutoStick® shift control, select the highest gear that allows for adequate performance and avoids frequent downshifts.
 For example, choose "4" if the desired speed can be maintained.
-Choose "3" or "2" if needed to maintain the desired speed. - Extended driving at high RPM should be avoided to prevent excess heat generation.
-A reduction in vehicle speed may be required to avoid extended driving at high RPM.
+Choose "3" or "2" if needed to maintain the desired speed.

+• To prevent excess heat generation, avoid continuous driving at high RPM.
+Reduce vehicle speed as necessary to avoid extended driving at high RPM.
 Return to a higher gear or vehicle speed when grade and road conditions allow.